-Free visual music abstraction.
+Three distinct visual music compositions exploring synthetic abstraction.

-A highly variable particle simulation form the basis of graphic structures, patterns and behaviours, rendered as a synthesis of spheres and volumetric lines throughout the performance.
+A highly variable particle simulation forms the basis of graphic structures, patterns and behaviours, rendered as a synthesis of spheres and volumetric lines throughout the performance.
 Imitating both atomic, molecular, organic, architectural and celestial qualities it displays a complex spectrum of expression in a minimal interpretation.
 Rather than forming a strict mapping between auditory and visual expression, the simulation is predominantly controlled live, by improvised actions and routing of influences from tempo-based animation and sound analysis.
 Certain sections of the music are improvised live as well.

 Kindly supported by